 14. Packing Tips for Beach Vacations

 When you’re off to a tropical destination, light clothing and beach essentials are a must.
 Make sure to pack swimwear, beach towels, flip-flops, mosquito repellant like Odomos, sunglasses and a hat to protect yourself from the sun.
+If you’re wondering what to pack for Europe trip during summer, beachwear and sun protection top the list of travel essentials.

 •Tip: A light scarf or shawl can come in handy for evenings when the weather cools down or when you need a bit of extra protection from the sun during the day.